 Pillar Wealth Management believes that having a correct and consistent asset allocation is often more important for mitigating risk than diversification.
-When you optimize your investment ratios in cash, bonds, and equities, your portfolio will be better suited to riding the economic downturns.
+Your portfolio will be better suited to riding the economic downturns when you optimize your investment ratios in cash, bonds, and equities.

 4. Investment Rebalancing Capabilities

-The top affluent wealth management firms have effective processes to rebalance your investments so that it maintains optimal ratios between cash, bonds, and equities.
+The top wealth management firms have effective processes to rebalance your investments in order to maintain optimal ratios between cash, bonds, and equities.
 The optimal ratio is always determined in accordance with your life goals.